Skip to main content

 Your dollar spot and brown patch specialist.
 Systemic triazole that stops fungal cell growth.
 One quart covers approximately 16,000 sq ft at the preventive rate.
 The best single product for dollar spot, which azoxystrobin can't touch.
 Also excellent for brown patch and red thread.

 Systemic benzimidazole.
-Strong against dollar spot, brown patch, anthracnose, and snow mold.
+Strong against brown patch, summer patch, anthracnose, and snow mold.
+It is labeled for dollar spot, but widespread FRAC 1 resistance makes it unreliable there.
 Higher application volume than azoxy or propi (2 to 4 fl oz per 1K) so a quart doesn't last as many applications.
 Great as your third FRAC group in the rotation.

 MY4SONS Battery Powered 4-Gal Backpack Sprayer